arnacadia/Oscar/README.md

 git clone https://github.com/CSTR-Edinburgh/Ossian.git
 ```

 This will create a directory called ```./Ossian```;
 the following discussion assumes that an environment
 variable ```$OSSIAN``` is set to point to this directory.

 Ossian relies on the [Hidden Markov Model Toolkit (HTK)](http://htk.eng.cam.ac.uk) and [HMM-based Speech Synthesis System (HTS)](http://hts.sp.nitech.ac.jp/)
 for alignment and (optionally) acoustic modelling -- here are some notes on obtaining and compiling the necessary tools.
 To get a copy of the HTK source code it
 is necessary to register on the [HTK website](http://htk.eng.cam.ac.uk/register.shtml) to obtain a
 username and password.
 It is here assumed that these have been obtained and the environment
 variables ```$HTK_USERNAME``` and ```$HTK_PASSWORD``` point to them.

 Running the following script will download and install the necessary tools (including Merlin):
+Additionally supply it with SEQUITUR=1 if you intend to use a lexicon and sequitur for g2p mapping
 ```
 ./scripts/setup_tools.sh $HTK_USERNAME $HTK_PASSWORD
 ```